 Blackett & Payne (2005) found that drumming is particularly useful for stress reduction and emotional release, and it also provided a positive social group experience with day-treatment substance abusers.

-Tina serves as Maryland Recovery’s Executive Administrator.
+Tina serves as Maryland Recovery’s Operations Manager.
 Her primary roles include Human Resources, Payroll, Accounts Payable, general office management, recruiting and maintenance oversight.
 Before joining Maryland Recovery, Tina owned a business in the construction industry for 10 years.
 She has a Master’s degree in Organizational Management and is a licensed Real Estate agent.
 She has a strong background in human relations, sales, corporate organization and administration, she reports directly to our CEO.
 She has lived in Harford County for 30 years, has three sons and currently resides in Abingdon with her family.
 Although Tina does not work directly with our clients, she believes in mission of Maryland Recovery and is dedicated to the fight against addiction.